RushikeshGhuge-19/RushikeshGhuge-19/README.md

 - 🎓 Final Year B.Tech in Computer Science
 - 💡 Problem solver and tech enthusiast
-- 🔭 I’m currently working on full-stack, ML & blockchain projects
+- 🔭 I’m currently working on full-stack, AI/ML & blockchain projects
 - 👯 I’m open to collaborating on open-source and research-oriented projects
 - 📫 Connect with me on LinkedIn or Email (links below)